NNPDF/nnpdf/doc/sphinx/source/tutorials/apfelcomb.rst

 New DIS or DYP subgrids should be entered respectively into the ``dis_subgrids`` or ``dyp_subgrids`` tables of the apfelcomb database.
 Typically only one subgrid is needed per DIS or DYP FK table.
+Each subgrid entry has the following fields:

+id
+    The primary key identifier of the subgrid fktarget
+    The name of the FK table this subgrid belongs to operators
+    A list of operators to handle certain special cases (see Subgrid operators).

+For DIS there is one
+additional field:

+process
-Each subgrid entry has the following fields: - **id** - The primary key identifier of the subgrid - **fktarget** - The name of the FK table this subgrid belongs to - **operators** - A list of operators to handle certain special cases (see Subgrid operators).
-For DIS there is one additional field: - **process** - The process string of the observable (e.g DIS_F2P, see DIS Processes in APFEL below)
+    The process string of the observable (e.g DIS_F2P, see DIS Processes in APFEL below)

 DIS Processes in APFEL
 ~~~~~~~~~~~~~~~~~~~~~~